Embassy of Afghanistan, Washington, D.C.: Shutdowns

 Following the 2021 fall of Kabul to the Taliban and the dissolution of the Islamic Republic in August 2021, the embassy and consulates remained in operation independently.
 Due to funding freezes related to sanctions, the Afghan diplomatic missions encountered financial issues, with many diplomats going unpaid for months.
 The final Afghan ambassador to the U.S. was Adela Raz, who resigned in February 2022 after the U.S. State Department made moves to severely limit the activities of Afghan diplomats, according to Deputy Ambassador Abdul Hadi Nijrabi.
 In March 2022, the State Department announced that the embassy and consulates would close by the end of the month, and diplomats would have thirty days to apply for residency or humanitarian parole, with one-fourth of the 100 diplomatic staff in the United States not having applied yet.
 The State Department said it would maintain the properties until the missions could resume operations.
 The embassy and consulates closed on March 16, and all diplomatic and consular activities ceased.
 In a statement, the embassy claimed it had requested assistance from the State Department due to its financial challenges, and it had agreed to a suggestion by the department to transfer custody of the properties in accordance with the Vienna Convention.
 The flag of the Islamic Republic of Afghanistan will remain hoisted at the facilities.
 The embassy and consulates were the first diplomatic missions of Afghanistan to close in the aftermath of the Taliban takeover.
+The Afghan embassy in Canada took over responsibilities for providing services to Afghan nationals in the United States.